Scale your deployment: Splunk components

 For information on forwarders, start with the topic "About forwarding and receiving".

-Similarly, in cases where you have a large amount of indexed data and numerous users concurrently searching on it, it can make sense to distribute the indexing load across several indexers, while offloading the search query function to a separate machine.
+In situations where you have a large amount of indexed data and numerous users concurrently searching on it, it can make sense to distribute the indexing load across several indexers, while offloading the search query function to a separate machine.
 In this type of scenario, known as distributed search, one or more Splunk components called search heads distribute search requests across multiple indexers.

 To update a distributed deployment, you can use Splunk's deployment server.
 The deployment server lets you push out configurations and content to sets of Splunk instances (referred to, in this context, as deployment clients), grouped according to any useful criteria, such as OS, machine type, application area, location, and so on.
 The deployment clients are usually forwarders or indexers.
 For example, once you've made and tested an updated configuration on a local Linux forwarder, you can push the changes to all the Linux forwarders in your deployment.